RSS Feed

 CSA

-Breezy Willow Farm This year we signed up for the Early Bird at Breezy Willow to run from March through May 2013.
+Breezy Willow Farm We were members of the Early Bird CSA at Breezy Willow running from March through May.
 It includes items from farms on the east coast.
 A great way to support farmers while still finding good citrus and fruit during the lean months.
+We loved the organic foods.
+They offer a mix that includes eggs, bread, produce, fruit and pantry items in the standard share.
+They now offer a share without bread and eggs, and this summer, will be offering home delivery.
+Their summer/fall CSA season begins in June.

-The Zahradka Farm Baltimore County family farm that sells at the Glenwood Library farmer’s market.
+The Zahradka Farm Baltimore County family farm with CSA sites in Howard County.
 Their winter CSA is delivered to your doorstep.
-Summer and Fall CSA pick up points are varied and include the farmer’s market location.
+Summer and Fall CSA pick up points are varied.
+Small, medium and large shares.
+Customizable.
+Go online and choose your produce.

-Farmer’s Markets These are the winter farmer’s markets in the Howard County vicinity.
-A detailed reviewed page of the summer markets will be put up once the markets open again in May 2013
+Farmer’s Markets These are the year round farmer’s markets in the Howard County vicinity.

 Freshfarm Markets DC and Silver Spring MD DC on Sunday and Silver Spring Saturday